Employment Law

 Sexual harassment affects employees and job applicants in the workplace.
 Both men and women can be victims of sexual harassment at work.
 Sexual harassment can occur between two men, two women, men and women, or several different people of the same or different sexes.

-There are two types of sexual harassment: “quid pro quo” harassment and hostile work environment.
+There are two types of sexual harassment: “quid pro quo” harassment and hostile work environment harassment.

 “Quid pro quo” harassment happens when someone conditions a term of employment on submitting to unwanted sexual advances.
 Some examples include:

-- Promising shifts, a raise, or promotion if an employee slept with a manager;
+- Promising shifts, a raise, or promotion if an employee sleeps with a manager;

-- Threatening termination if an employee didn’t sleep with a manager;
+- Threatening termination if an employee doesn’t sleep with a manager;

 - Requesting sex in exchange for a job; and

-- A boss saying they would make an employee’s life a nightmare if they didn’t submit to their sexual advances.
+- A boss saying they will make an employee’s life a nightmare if the employee doesn’t submit to sexual advances.

-A hostile work environment happens when an employee is subjected to unwanted and offensive behavior.
+A hostile work environment happens when an employee is subjected to unwanted and offensive behavior that is so pervasive or extreme that a reasonable person would call the employee’s workplace hostile.
 This can include:

 - Sexually-based commentary, jokes, gestures, images, etc.;